jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Wisconsin to the drop down list and created necessary WI JSON file.
 * Added Alabama to the drop down list and created necessary AL JSON file.
 * Added Tennessee to the drop down list and created necessary TN JSON file.
 * Added three Annapolis, MD (ANN) to the MD JSON file.